 What can one do for the sagging neck?
 Is there a moisturizing lotion that will help or are women doomed to have the dreaded 'turkey' look? :-) Deborah T

 It's such a great question, and one that most of us women face as we age.
 There are things we can do to minimize the turkey wattle.
 It all depends on exactly how the skin is sagging and how much sag there is.
 (Click on any blue titles to read more)

-For fine wrinkling of the neck the use of ‘wrinkle creams’ can help.
-Options include
+For fine wrinkling of the neck the use of 'wrinkle creams' can help firm and smooth the skin texture.

 Photo: Thanks and gratitude to Ingrid Taylar